FAQs weekend study and funding eligibility

 Will I continue to receive maintenance loan funding for the remainder of my course?

 Some students who only have their in-person teaching delivered at the weekends may see on their SLC account that the next instalment of their maintenance loan has been blocked.
-We are making representations for a review of this decision to try to ensure that our students are not negatively impacted.

 I have in-person teaching held on a weekday.
 Why has my maintenance funding been blocked?